Gurudayal19/ev101-scripts/L4 Designing a battery pack/Searching, comparing and selecting batteries.md

 # Searching, comparing and selecting

-Now that we know how a battery pack works, we now have to learn the steps that go into building a battery pack.
+To streamline the process of battery pack construction, we need to follow a series of well-defined steps:

-First is searching for cell manufacturers available in the market and the products they provide.
+**Market Research**: Initiate the process by researching and identifying cell manufacturers available in the market along with their product offerings.

-Once that is done, we will move on to gathering all the data of these cells from their datasheets on the internet.
+**Data Gathering**: Once the manufacturers are identified, proceed to gather comprehensive data about the cells from their datasheets, which can typically be found online.

-Once you have gathered the required data to fill all the data in the Excel sheet given below.
+**Data Compilation**: Utilize the acquired data to fill in the required information into the Excel sheet provided.
+Ensure that all relevant properties are accurately documented.

 >For now, the Excel table below is already prefilled for you as an example.
 But for your simulation, **you will have to go through battery datasheets and find and fill out the properties yourself.
 You cannot use the example for your submission.**